xybor/xybor-golang-backend-structure-template/dto/resource/README.md

 # resource

-Definition of resource structures which are shared among responses in `dto`.
+Structure definition of resources which are shared among responses in `dto`.